List of World Heritage Sites in Cameroon

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty, are defined as natural heritage.
 Cameroon accepted the convention on December 7, 1987, making its historical sites eligible for inclusion on the list.
-As of 2025, Cameroon has three World Heritage Sites, one of them Sangha Trinational it's shared with the countries of Central African Republic and Republic of the Congo.
+As of 2025, Cameroon has three World Heritage Sites, one of which – Sangha Trinational – is transnational and shared with the Central African Republic and Republic of the Congo.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.